Blog

 CodeMirror 6 Editor

 Professional-grade code editor with syntax highlighting, folding, search, and bracket matching.
-Handles files over 10MB without freezing.
+Handles files up to 100MB before showing a warning.

 Cloudflare Pages